almende/vis/misc/we_need_help.md

 **If you want to support the project please just start by [helping out](./how_to_help.md).**

 If you have shown some commitment to the project you can ask @ludost to become a member of the community support team.
 This team has write permissions to the repository and is helping maintaining it.
+Currently this team consists of:

+* @ludost (almende maintainer)
+* @mojoaxel
+* @yotamberk